NikolasKat/true-item-todo-list/README.md

 cd server

 npm run server <--- "if you want to start run server" --->
-npm run client <--- "if you want to start run clint" --->
+npm run client <--- "if you want to start run client" --->
-npm run start  <--- "if you want to start run clint and server at the same time" --->
+npm run start  <--- "if you want to start run client and server at the same time" --->